alvumu/IGTest-git/input/pagecontent/profiles.md

 > For the auto-generated summary tables of all artifacts (including StructureDefinitions), see **[Artifacts](artifacts.html)**.

-{% include list-folder.html pathContains='pagecontent/profiles/' %}
+{% include list-folder.html pathContains='pagecontent/profiles/' nameContains='profile' %}